2-REC/unity-opencv-boilerplate/README.md

         ```cs
         ProcessImage(ref rawImage, width, height);
         ```
-        Where "rawImg" is a Color32 array:<br>
+        Where "rawImg" is a byte array:<br>
         ```cs
-        Color32[] rawImage;
+        byte[] rawImage;
         ```

-The provided sample project in "unity-opencv" can be used as an example or starting base.<br>
+The provided Unity sample project in "unity-opencv" can be used as an example or starting base.<br>
 It requires the OpenCV library as well as a generated UnityOpenCV library to be added to the Assets.<br>

+The other Unity project in "unity-kinect-opencv" shows how to use OpenCV with the Kinect colour data.<br>
+It is based on the "Green Screen" sample from the [MS Kinect SDK](https://developer.microsoft.com/en-us/windows/kinect).<br>

 ## DISCLAIMER